noumanshoaib/dota-gsi/README.md

 ## Frontend

-The frontend is build using **React**.

-The frontend is representing the picks, bans, current timer and once the drafts end, it will also show which hero has been picked by which player.
+The frontend is built using **React**.
+It represents the picks, bans, current timer, and once the drafts end, it will also show which hero has been picked by which player.

-To run the project we need to follow the following steps.
+### Running the Frontend

 ### Step 1
-Go to the project directory **frontend** folder and run the following command
+Go to the project directory **frontend** folder and run the following command to install node modules
 ```
 npm i
 ```